-To be considered for admission into a degree program, you must be a high school graduate, have received your General Equivalency Diploma (GED), Pennsylvania Home School Diploma or other recognized equivalency diploma.
+To be considered for admission into a degree program, students must be a high school graduate, have received a General Equivalency Diploma (GED), Pennsylvania Home School Diploma or other recognized equivalency diploma.
 We welcome applications from students seeking to prepare for a career or a promotion.
 Students seeking work-related skills enhancement are classified as non-degree, non-program students (NDNP).
 High School students applying with a grade point average (GPA) of 3.5 or above will be accepted on excellence.
 Students applying with an overall GPA of 2.2 or higher may be considered for regular admission.
 Students applying with a GPA of 2.2 or below in high school or from another college or university, if accepted, will be placed on academic probation.
-Please submit an application for admission, official copy of your high school and/or college transcript(s), and attend a personal interview with the Admissions office.
+Please submit an application for admission, official copy of high school and/ or college transcript(s), and attend a personal interview with the Admissions office.
+Call the Admissions Office at 800-759-2727 to learn more.